General & Honors Chemistry at EIE

 Subscriptions must begin no later than one week before classes begin.

-Honors Chemistry is a more challenging A-G level class that explores chemical phenomena with an emphasis on preparing the student for future study in STEM classes and SAT II subject material.
-Through lectures, class discussions, small group activities, homework, labs, and class lab challenges, students will explore chemical concepts as they apply to the world around them.
+General Chemistry is a first-year introductory A-G level class that explores chemical phenomena.
+Through lectures, class discussions, small group activities, homework, labs and class lab challenges, students will explore chemical concepts as they apply to the world around them.
 Emphasis will be on disciplinary core concepts, both qualitative and quantitative laboratory inquiry, mathematical modeling of key concepts, and the process of scientific inquiry.
-Topics include but are not limited to: modeling the atom (nuclear & subatomic), understanding properties of mater at the bulk scale, chemical bonding, understanding and modeling chemical reactions, molecular & empirical formulas, % composition, moles, stoichiometry, properties of solutions and concentration/dilution, thermodynamics, reaction rate, dynamic equilibria, acid/base, reduction/oxidation (redox) and gas laws.
+Topics include but are not limited to: modeling the atom (nuclear & subatomic), understanding properties of matter at the bulk scale, chemical bonding, understanding and modeling chemical reactions, moles, stoichiometry, properties of solutions and concentration/dilution, thermodynamics, reaction rate, dynamic equilibria, acid/base, reduction/oxidation (redox), and gases.
 We focus a lot in this class on the chemical effects of human activity on the environment and using chemistry to offer viable solutions.
 This class culminates in an engineering applications unit on bioplastics and their effects on the environment.
-Class meets weekly for 2.75 hrs hours and includes keeping a scientific journal.
-Honors students are required to do research lab reports on their experimental work that include mathematical analysis, graphs & charts as well as well-reasoned conclusions supported by their experimental data.
-Honors students are held to a higher standard, including the use of appropriate significant figures at all times, and error analysis in all labs that are quantitative.
+Class meets weekly for 2.25 hours and includes keeping a scientific journal.

 Pre-requisite: Successful completion of Algebra I with a C or better.